merenlab/merenlab.org/courses/PFLS/index.md

 `*` – Wildcard (matches multiple characters)

 Matches all files and directories in a given location.
+A life saver and your biggest enemy.

 ```sh
 ls *.txt    # Lists all files ending in .txt